T. N. Seshan: Recognition

 He received the Ramon Magsaysay Award for government service in 1996.

 Personal life

 He was married to Jayalakshmi Seshan from 1959 until her death in March 2018.
-They did not have any children.
-He knew several languages including Tamil, Malayalam, Sanskrit, English, Hindi, Kannada, Marathi and Gujarati.
+They had one daughter, Srividhya.
+He was fluent in several languages including, Malayalam, Tamil, Sanskrit, English, Hindi, Kannada, Marathi and Gujarati.
+He was a staunch devotee and follower of Kanchi Shankaracharya and often sought His blessings.